 Mourelatos’ discussion of pistis and peithô in Parmenides and predecessors.
 But the differences are

 important.
 First, Mourelatos assimilates pistis and peithô, based on their close etymological connection (where peithô is primary).
 But peithô and its cognate peithomai are used mainly for verbal interactions (hence the standard translations ‘persuade’ (viz., with an argument) and ‘obey’ (viz, a command), while pistis and pisteuô have much wider application.
 Indeed, the notion of trusting is wider than that of being persuaded.
 In particular, it is difficult to explain the notion of persuasion independently of the notion of belief: plausibly, as Plato puts it, “to persuade someone is to make them believe (doxasai)” (Theaet.
 201b), where this defines persuasion.
-It is much more promising to take trust or faith as more general than and in principle independent of belief.
+Trust on the other hand is more general than and in principle independent of belief.
 Thus I think it fruitful to isolate out pistis/pisteuô/pistos as a distinctive group in considering their connection with belief.
-Second, Mourelatos presents his account as one of historical development: on his view this family of words starts out meaning trust/compliance, and only later takes on the cognitive/doxastic meanings.
-I find evidence of much earlier and more widespread doxastic uses of the pistis family than he does, however (largely by looking at the verb and by looking beyond uses with hôs/hoti), and my account is less an etymological or developmental one than an argument about patterns of use.
+Second, Mourelatos presents his account as one of historical development: on his view this family of words starts out meaning trust , and only later comes to mean belief.
+I find evidence of much earlier and more widespread doxastic uses of the pistis family than he does, however (largely by looking at the verb, and by looking beyond uses with hôs/hoti), and my account is less an etymological or developmental one than an argument about patterns of use.
 I point out that the same authors use the same words in ways we could translate as both ‘trust’ and ‘believe,’ often in the same sentence, and therefore that we should try to – and can – find a univocal interpretation.
-Finally I trace the connection between interpersonal trust and belief via a route Mourelatos does not mention: trust in informants and testimony.
+Finally, I trace the connection between interpersonal trust and belief via a route Mourelatos does not mention: trust in informants and testimony.
 This in turn influences the conclusion I reach: while he characterizes belief as trust in a fact, I will argue that the evidence supports a conception of it instead as a trust in a claim or other testimonial representation.

 IV.
 Trust in informants